Planning a trek? Let one of our trusted local travel specialists help you plan your trip.

 - Challenging and full of beautiful scenery

-- Can be extended to a longer trek for 8-14 days
+- Can be extended to a longer trek up to 14 days

 - Stunning views of the snow-capped mountains en route

 - Great alternative to hiking the busy and more frequented the Cordillera Blanca